3 Reasons to Use Guidebooks in the Digital Age

 If you’re in a remote area where cell coverage is sparse or if you’re abroad, having a physical reference book becomes even more invaluable.
 The picture below is from my very first meal in Italy in 2015, at Miscellanea Pub in Rome.
 I picked the restaurant based on a recommendation in the guidebook and I actually got a discount by displaying the guidebook on the table!
 Picking a restaurant off of your guidebook is so much easier than having to read through countless Yelp reviews!
 I picked most of my meals in Italy based on the guidebook, and I was never disappointed.

 3. Guidebooks are full of little-known secrets and shortcuts that can save you time and money.

 While reading Rick Steve’s Italy guidebook, I learned that there is a tour entrance from the Sistine chapel into St. Peter’s basilica that individuals can sometimes use as well, depending on the inclination of the guard stationed there.
 I used that entrance to save myself valuable time while in Rome.
 Had I not known this, I would have had to exit the Vatican Museum the way I came (15 minutes), then wait in the security line for St. Peter’s, which would have taken anywhere from 30 minutes to several hours.
-Another super useful thing I’ve learned about from guidebooks the time-saving and line-skipping museums card (I’ve used the ones in Rome, Florence and Berlin).
+Another super useful thing I’ve learned about from guidebooks is the time-saving and line-skipping museums pass (I’ve used the ones in Rome, Florence and Berlin).

 Now if you’re wondering which of the many guidebooks you should pick, don’t sweat – I’ve got you covered. 🙂